Overview of Mold Types: Dangers and Protective Measures

 - Wallemia

-Color alone is not sufficient for reliable identification but can provide initial clues about potential hazards.
-A precise analysis is possible via a laboratory analysis – either through air samples or a contact sample directly from the affected area.
+Color alone is not enough for reliable identification, but it may provide initial indications of potential health risks.
+A precise identification can be carried out through a laboratory analysis using air samples or a contact plate sample taken directly from the affected surface.

 Black Mold